quocviethere/extractive-qa/README.md

-# Multilingual Extractive Quesion Answering system with XLM-RoBERTa
+# Multilingual Extractive Question Answering system with XLM-RoBERTa
 ---

 **[NEW]** A dockerized version with a new feature of storing chat history is available [here](https://github.com/nguynking/hpc).
 Special thanks to [@nguynking](https://github.com/nguynking).